 Hybrid mattresses usually refer to a combination of memory foam and innerspring mattresses, but can include other materials and combinations as well (like latex and memory foam).
-Hybrids tend to offer a good balance of support and pressure relief while offering a cooler sleeping surface.
+Hybrids tend to offer a good balance of support and pressure relief while providing a cooler sleeping surface.
 Motion transfer will also be better on a hybrid than innerspring alone with the help of more motion-absorbing layers.

-Hybrids tend to be a good option to “please the masses.”
 If you and your significant other want different things in a mattress, then a hybrid might be the best option for you.
 However, getting the best of both worlds can sometimes mean a higher price point.
 Hybrid mattresses can also be extremely heavy, making transporting and handling challenging in some cases.